fbpx

-Could it be HIV?
-Recognising the signs and symptoms of HIV seroconversion illness
+Recognising the signs and symptoms of HIV

-By Chris Williams, updated 2 years ago in Health / Sexual health
+By Chris Williams, updated 3 months ago in Health / Sexual health

 Muscular man doing some research on his phone and his laptop wearing track pants and shirtless

-Seroconversion illness is the illness that may occur if your body acquires HIV.
+HIV seroconversion illness is the illness that may occur if your body acquires HIV.
 Even though symptoms aren’t guaranteed, knowing about it could encourage you or a mate to get tested, access early treatment and maintain a healthy life.

 “…what’s important here is making sure you’re equipped with enough knowledge to help your doctor help you manage your sexual health and wellbeing.”